agaricusb/Jarmod2Coremod/README.md

 Jarmod2Coremod - a coremod to load jarmods

 1. Install jarmod2coremod in "coremods"
-2. Place your jarmods in "jarmods"
+2. Place your jarmods in "jarmods" in "CLIENT" or "SERVER" subfolders, as appropriate
 3. Start Minecraft and see if your jarmods load

 Warning: experimental, may be buggy.